 • Presidents' weekend winter traffic volumes at Highway 50 and Park Avenue have decreased significantly since 1981, and the standard has been in attainment since 1996.

-• Since the Heavenly Gondola opened in 2000, Presidents' weekend winter traffic volumes have average just over 16,000 (relative to the threshold standard of 24,000).
+• Since the Heavenly Gondola opened in 2000, Presidents' weekend winter traffic volumes have averaged just over 16,000 (relative to the threshold standard of 24,000).

 Delivering and Measuring Success